Leadership Guide to Machine Learning Pricing Algorithms ⚙️

-The challenge here then is to construct the right pricing algorithm and to find the right AI software system to run it.
+The challenge here then is to construct the right pricing algorithm.
+Also, to find the right AI software system to run it.
 Not an easy thing to do at all.

-The pressure is now on for pricing and revenue;management functions to understand and learn how to inform and use pricing algorithms to drive profitability.
-Or else face many years managing overly complex pricing systems that are out of;whack with the market – and ultimately leaking hard-earned margin on a daily basis.
+The pressure is now on for pricing and revenue management functions.
+That is, to understand and learn how to inform and use pricing algorithms to drive profitability.
+Or else face many years managing overly complex pricing systems that are out of whack with the market.
+And ultimately leaking hard-earned margin on a daily basis.

-If you have bought or considering buying an AI-driven pricing system or looking to introduce algorithmic pricing to your business, remember all IT systems have limitations.
-You need to know what these limitations are to then manage them appropriately.
+If you already bought or are considering to buy an AI-driven pricing system or looking to introduce algorithmic pricing to your business, remember all IT systems have limitations.
+You need to know what these limitations are to manage them appropriately.

-In fact, it takes years for AI-driven price algorithms to learn;your market and understand what price actions work or not.
+It takes years for AI-driven price algorithms to learn your market and understand what price actions work or not.
 This is why you need a world-class pricing team monitoring and guiding the system and auditing the price algorithm.

 A pricing team should always lead a pricing system, not the other way around.